-- 1319.
-Introduction to Digital Imaging.
-Presents an overview of digital imaging in its many varied aspects from the simple to the complex.
-The hardware reviewed is photographic, video and scanned conversion mechanisms, and software for editing and converting photographic and video images is introduced.
-The science behind the electronic image is discussed in detail.
-This course resolves the many mystifying technical issues involved in the creation, manipulation, processing and output of digital images through myriad examples, detailed technical information and practical laboratory assignments.
-Prerequisite: Familiarity with computers.
-Some programming experience helpful but not required. - 1331.
-Introduction to Web Programming.
-Examines technologies and techniques for building three-tier Web-based applications.
-Topics include technologies for developing clienttier graphical user interfaces, server-tier technologies for processing client requests, and datatier database technologies for managing and storing both relational and XML data.
-Issues related to Web security will be studied throughout the course.
-All students will participate in team-based collaborative projects. - 1340.
-Introduction to Computing Concepts.
+CSE 1340 (3).
+INTRODUCTION TO COMPUTING CONCEPTS.
 Introduction to computer concepts, program structures, object-oriented programming and interactive application development.
-Extensive programming projects emphasizing logical control structures and the use of libraries. - 1341.
-Principles of Computer Science.
-Introduction to the fundamental concepts of computer science and object-oriented design of reusable modules.
-The course covers basic object-oriented concepts of composition, inheritance, polymorphism and containers, First course for computer science and computer engineering majors and minors. - 1342.
-Programming Concepts.
-Introduction to the constructs provided in the C/C++ programming language for procedural and object-oriented programming.
+Extensive programming projects emphasizing logical control structures and the use of libraries.

+CSE 1341 (3).
+PRINCIPLES OF COMPUTER SCIENCE.
+Introduces the fundamental concepts of computer science and object-oriented design of reusable modules.
+Covers basic objectoriented concepts of composition, inheritance, polymorphism, and containers.
+First course for computer science and computer engineering majors and minors.

+CSE 1342 (3).
+PROGRAMMING CONCEPTS.
+Introduces the constructs provided in the C/C++ programming language for procedural and object-oriented programming.
 Computation, input and output, flow of control, functions, arrays and pointers, linked structures, use of dynamic storage, and implementation of abstract data types.
-Prerequisites: C- or better in CSE 1341 or equivalent, a grade of at least a 4 on the AP Computer Science A Exam or departmental consent. - 2240.
-Assembly Language Programming and Machine Organization.
+Prerequisite: C- or better in CSE 1341 or equivalent, grade of at least a 4 on the AP Computer Science A Exam, or departmental consent.

+CSE 2240 (2).
+ASSEMBLY LANGUAGE PROGRAMMING AND MACHINE ORGANIZATION.
 Computer-related number systems, machine arithmetic, computer instruction set, low-level programming, addressing modes and internal data representation.
-Corequisite: C- or better in CSE 1341. - 2337.
-Introduction to Data Management.
+Pre or Corequisite: A grade of C- or better in 1341.

+CSE 2337 (3).
+INTRODUCTION TO DATA MANAGEMENT.
 This course is designed to provide practical experience using a relational database system and spreadsheet system.
-The course emphasizes hands-on practical training in the creation and access of relational databases as well as basic and intermediate data analysis using spreadsheet software.
+The course emphasizes hands-on practical training in creation and access of relational databases as well as basic and intermediate data analysis using spreadsheet software.
 Integrating data from a spreadsheet and relational database into other document types is also covered.
-No credit for computer science or computer engineering majors or minors.
-Prerequisite: EMIS 1305 or ME 1305.
-Prerequisite/corequisite: SOCI 2377. - 2341.
-Data Structures.
-Emphasizes the object-oriented implementation of data structures, including linked lists, stacks, queues, sets and binary trees.
-The course covers object-oriented software engineering strategies and approaches to programming.
-Prerequisite: C- or better in CSE 1342 or equivalent. - 2353.
-Discrete Computational Structures.
-Logic, proofs, partially ordered sets and algebraic structures.
+No credit for CS and CpE majors or minors.

+CSE 2341 (3).
+DATA STRUCTURES.
+Emphasizes the object-oriented implementation of data structures and associated algorithms, including sorting algorithms, linked lists, stacks, queues, binary trees, and priority queues.
+Introduces graphs and algorithm analysis, and covers objectoriented software engineering strategies and approaches to programming.
+Prerequisite: C- or better in CSE 1342 or equivalent.

+CSE 2353 (3).
+DISCRETE COMPUTATIONAL STRUCTURES.
+Logic, proofs, partially ordered sets, and algebraic structures.
 Introduction to graph theory and combinatorics.
 Applications of these structures to various areas of computer science.
-Prerequisite: C- or better in CSE 1341. - 3330.
-Database Concepts.
-This course provides coverage of fundamental information management and database systems concepts, including file and disk organization, information models and systems, data modeling, relational database design, physical implementation of database systems, and query languages for accessing databases systems.
-As time permits, topics from information privacy and security, information storage and retrieval, data mining, and multimedia information systems will be included.
-Prerequisites: C- or better in CSE 2341 - 3342.
-Programming Languages.
+Prerequisite: C- or better in CSE 1341.

+CSE 3330 (3).
+DATABASE CONCEPTS.
+Covers fundamental information management and database systems concepts, including information models and systems, data modeling, relational database design, query languages, and various language APIs for accessing database systems.
+Contains a major design and implementation project.
+May include topics from information privacy and security, information retrieval, data mining, and multimedia information systems.
+Prerequisites: C- or better in CSE 2341, 2353.

+CSE 3342 (3).
+PROGRAMMING LANGUAGES.
 Introduction to basic concepts of programming languages and compilers, including formal syntax, regular languages and finite automata, lexical analysis, context-free grammar and parsing, static and dynamic scoping, equivalence and consistency of data types, control constructs, encapsulation and abstract data types, storage allocation, and run-time environment.
 Advanced programming techniques such as tail recursion, inheritance, polymorphism, static and dynamic binding, and exception handling.
-In-depth studies of representative languages of different programming paradigms - object-oriented, logic and functional programming.
-Prerequisite: C- or better in CSE 2341.
+Indepth studies of representative languages of different programming paradigms - objectoriented, logic and functional programming, Prerequisite: A grade of C- or better in CSE 2341.